Rabbit Monoclonal Antibody | Product Data Sheet

 |Quantity: 100ul||Lot #: Please refer to vial|

-Specificity: A synthetic peptide corresponding to residues near the N-terminus of human ICAM-1 was used as an immunogen.
+Specificity: A synthetic peptide corresponding to residues in human Glycophorin A was used as an immunogen.

-Storage Condition and Buffer: Store at -20 °C. Buffer: Antibody buffer, sodium azide, glycerol, and BSA.
+Storage Condition and Buffer: Store at -20° C. Antibody buffer, sodium azide, glycerol, and BSA.
 Stable for 12 months from date of receipt.

 ICC: 1:100 - 250

 IP: 1:10 - 100

 1. The UniProt Consortium Reorganizing the protein space at the Universal Protein Resource (UniProt) Nucleic Acids Res.
 40: D71-D75 (2012).